Mythbusters123/blog.themyth.dev/articles/distro_switch.md

 optane) I am forced to use Windows.

 Windows is not the complete bane of my existence, however.
-I use LTSC, which is basically de-bloated Windows by Microsoft, and then
+I use LTSC, which is basically de-bloated Windows by Microsoft, and then de-bloat it some more, thanks ChrisCitrusTech.
-If I ever get a CDN up (which I probably will)
+If I ever get a CDN up (which I probably will) I will totally not upload the ISOs I use because they totally aren't illegal.
+But Windows LTSC is so efficient that it uses 3% cpu after Windows does all its starting up stuff that doesn't even work most of the time.
+I have this issue where my clock is always five hours ahead, and I HAVE to run `w32tm /resync` every time I need to sync my clock, which is a whole issue because I need to set my terminal as Administrator and it just takes so many GUI's to do.
+I might install the `sudo` applet but I'm not too sure if that would change much.
+I do not know exactly how it works and might be too little for much effort.

+Well, thats my first real blog without any resolution to any problem, should be more soon!

 ;tags: blog rant